 Stone-free status is the primary goal in the management of patients with urolithiasis.
 The usefulness of a UAS during ureteroscopic stone removal is still debatable.
-Some authors have reported improved SFR with UAS placement before fURS,8 while other studies support its systematic use,^{3,9} with an 8.6-22% failure rate of insertion.^{10,11} Evidence from a meta-analysis did not support the use of UAS during URS, as it did not improve the operative outcomes but was possibly associated with higher postoperative complications.6 However, only two randomized controlled studies were included in the latter analysis.
+Evidence from a meta-analysis did not support the use of UAS during URS, as it did not improve the operative outcomes but was possibly associated with higher postoperative complications; however, only two randomized controlled studies were included in the analysis.